-When temperature rises, drinking water is the best way to stave off dehydration.
-But what about the water bottle that’s been rolling around the back seat of your car for weeks?
+When we’re thirsty, we reach for the closest water bottle around.
+But what if that bottle has been rolling around the back seat of your car for weeks?

-Is bottled water in a hot car safe to drink?
+Is bottled water that has remained a long time in a hot car safe to drink?
+We’ll answer this question and more below.

 Even though experts warn against keeping disposable plastic water bottle in a hot car, nothing terrible is likely to happen if you do so.

 Many people keep bottled water in their cars for various reasons.
-Some individuals like having bottled water on hand for emergencies, while others may forget their bottles inside the car.
-But what is the best practice if you decide to keep some bottles in your vehicle?
+Some individuals like having bottled water on hand for emergencies, while others may simply forget it inside the car.

 Plastic is made from polymers.
 These chemical-bonded molecules begin to break down when heated, which can allow chemicals in the plastic to leach into the water.